waiwong614/alexa-tube/README.md

 5. Pause:- "Alexa pause" or "Alexa stop"
 6. Resume playback:- "Alexa resume"
 7. Find out what is playing by asking "Alexa ask Youtube what's playing" - this will also tell you your data usage
+8. Turn Autoplay of the next video on/off:- "Alexa turn autoplay on/off"
 8. Loop the current playlist:- "Alexa Loop On/Off"
 9. Shuffle mode On/Off:- "Alexa shuffle On/Off"
 10. Start the track currently playing fromt he beginning:- "Alexa Start Over"
 11. Get a list of these commands in the Alexa app: - "Alexa ask Youtube for help"
-12. Increae the data limit (this will allow the skill to incur data charges from AWS):- "Alexa, ask youtube to increase the data limit"
+12. Increase the data limit (this will allow the skill to incur data charges from AWS):- "Alexa, ask youtube to increase the data limit"
 13. Reset the data limit to default of 1000MB:- "Alexa, ask youtube to reset the data limit"

 Following a search request, the skill produces an Alexa App card which lists upto 25 results and shows the track that is currently playing.
 This card is not produced when the next track plays unless the "next" command is used or you ask what is playing